openwrt/asu/README.md

 ### ubus package

-The package `attended-sysupgrade` offers a function `get_installed_pkgs` to list all user installed packages without the need of `opkg` installed.
-The function `get_board` returns the board needed as `PROFILE` during image creation.
-This information is used with release information of `ubus call system board` to request a specific image.
+The package `rpcd-mod-attended-sysupgrade` offers a function to perform a sysupgrade via luci. `rpcd-mod-packagelist` has the function `list` to show all user installed packages without the need of `opkg` installed.

 Dependencies:
 * rpcd
-* luci2-io-helper (to upload sysupgrade.img via webinterface)
+* cgi-op (to upload sysupgrade.bin via webinterface)

 A Luci view is created in `System -> Attended Sysupgrade`.
-It shows some basic information about the device and has an button to search for updates.
+It shows a simple button to search for sysupgrades.

 Use LEDE-SDK to create the image.